ispg-group/aiidalab-ispg-docker-stack/README.md

 # aiidalab-ispg-docker-stack
-Dockerfile for AiidaLab ATMOSPEC deployment.
+Dockerfile for building AiidaLab ATMOSPEC image.

-The following extra things are added on top of the `aiidalab/full-stack` image:
+The following extra things are added on top of the `docker.io/aiidalab/full-stack` image:

 1. SLURM queuing manager
 2. Some conda packages (e.g. OpenMPI for parallel ORCA)
-3. TODO: HTTPS support

-Original images taken from https://github.com/aiidalab/aiidalab-docker-stack
+Original image is generated and published on DockerHub at <https://github.com/aiidalab/aiidalab-docker-stack>

 ## Creating your own SSL certificates for HTTPS